Delta 8 THC in Delaware: Is It Legal & Where to Buy in 2025?

 Do I Need A Medical Card in Delaware To Order Delta 8 THC?

-Under Delaware state law, delta 8 THC is illegal.
-Although marijuana has been legalized for medical use by patients with serious conditions.
+Under Delaware state law, delta 8 THC is illegal, although the state legalized medical marijuana for patients with serious conditions.
+Delaware enacted legislation in 2023, too, that legalized adult marijuana use.

 We can assume that delta 8 THC isn’t available for medical use in the state due to their strict laws on the substance.